ansgarw/privacy/README.md

 It further contains a lemmatized version of each policy, which is saved as a nested list: one list of lemmas for each paragraph.

-The text has been preprocessed...
+The text and lemmas have been preprocessed...
 TODO describe

 The following examples show how to extract information from this file using Python: